inbo/oscibio/_posts/2022-08-29-rdm-workshop.md

 categories: [LifeWatch, workshop]
 ---

+{: .alert .alert-warning}
+Registration for this workshop is closed.

 [LifeWatch](https://www.lifewatch.be/) and [Elixir Belgium](https://www.elixir-belgium.org/) invite you to a hands-on workshop to manage and publish research data.
 The workshop is organized in the context of the [Empowering Biodiversity Research conference](https://www.biodiversity.be/4443) and will cover data management plans, data cleaning and GitHub.
 If this is jargon you always wanted to know about (but were afraid to ask), then this workshop is for you!

 ## Who